 When it comes to editing your photos, you can use the native editing function on your phone or download a free editing app, such as Snapseed.
 Even if you don’t have editing skills, the auto edit button can do wonders for your photos.

 Make the Most Out of Shopify

 Shopify integrates with many programs that can benefit your business, such as Google Analytics, a Facebook store, and Facebook Pixel.
 I recommend setting those up right away, then experimenting with other integrations later to see what works for you.

 You’ll want to set up a welcome sequence, an order follow-up sequence, and an abandoned cart sequence.
 Privy and Klaviyo have predesigned and prewritten email sequences that you can tweak for your brand.

 The welcome sequence welcomes new customers or subscribers.
 It can tell your brand story, build a relationship, and encourage engagement.
 The follow-up sequence is designed to thank new customers for their orders and tell them what to expect next.
 The abandoned cart sequence will encourage potential customers who abandoned their carts to complete their purchase.

 Don’t Let Yourself Get Stuck

 You want to spend some time making sure your website looks good, but you don’t need to overthink every decision.
 Pick a template that looks clean and professional.
 Find some eye-catching stock photos online to feature on the website.

-Ultimately, though, the most important thing to remember is that your website should be designed for sales.
+Ultimately, though, the most important thing to remember when you design a website for your product business is that your website should be designed for sales.
 Make it easy for customers to find your products quickly.